shafr/esp-canary/README.md

 ## Nmap scan Status

 It does reacts on NMap -A scan (when it requests options).
-Just scanning for open ports will not trigger the canary.
+Just scanning for open ports will not trigger the canary (e.g. with a net analyzer app).

 # TODOs:
 [See TODO List](web-res/TODO.md)